Jump to Way of St. Francis Stages

 Way of St. Francis: Day Twelve, Spello to Trevi - Along the Rural Via Giacomo BrodoliniAlong the Rural Via Giacomo Brodolini

 After about one kilometer from the Porta Solare, pass the lovely little chapel called the Santissima Trinità.
 For those of you familiar with my pilgrimages, I always like to breathe a prayer of gratitude when I arrive at a wayside chapel.
-This was was especially lovely, glowing in the morning light with angels cresting the doorway.
+This chapel, below, was especially lovely, glowing in the morning light with angels cresting the doorway.
 It made me feel especially grateful for my health and for the journey.

 Way of St. Francis: Day Twelve, Spello to Trevi, Santissima Trinità ChapelSantissima Trinità Chapel